htrahddis-hub/E-voting/README.md

 ### MongoDB
 ---
-You need to create your own MongoDB databse instance , follow the "Using the MongoDB Atlas UI" in this [guide](https://www.mongodb.com/basics/create-database) and make your first databse and name it `Blockchain`.
+You need to create your own MongoDB database instance , follow the "Using the MongoDB Atlas UI" in this [guide](https://www.mongodb.com/basics/create-database) and make your first database and name it `Blockchain`.

 ## Installation Step